 Start with a blank canvas and add a meme background (with Textures)

-Head to the Overlays tab and click Add your own
+Head to the Graphics tab and click Add your own

 Choose a font and add your text

 Choose a font from the options in the Text tab.
 (Compact fonts like League Gothic or Franchise work well.)
 You can also bring in the original “meme font,” called Impact.
 If that’s the look you’re after, find it from one of the many font resources online and download it.
 It’ll show up in PicMonkey under Yours in the Text tab.

 Adjust your text color in the Text palette, then head to Effects.
 To get that meme-ilicious white font with a black outline, play with Drop Shadow in dropdown menu under Effects.
 Set the distance to zero, and the Horizontal and Vertical blur sliders somewhere between 5 and 10.
 Adjust the Intensity slider to taste.

 That’s it!
 Click Save in the top-left corner, give your file a name, and send your meme out into cyberspace.